-- (i) the steps taken or impact on conservation of energy; - Air wastage and leakage encountered resulted into saving of compressor air consumption by 15% due to various counter measures taken. - > Electrical lighting load reduction by switching over in various lighting system to LED type. - > Replacement of existing reciprocating compressor by energy efficient screw compressor. - > Replacement of LED Tube lights in place of florescent tube lights. - > Replacement of two old Vacuum pumps by new rotary screw type Vacuum Pump. - Existing five window type Air Conditioner replaced by new energy efficient split type Air conditioners. - Co2 emission was reduced by 110 Ton / year by taking various energy conservation measures at Vadodara and Pithampur plants. - (ii) the steps taken by the company for utilising alternate sources of energy; - > Improved solar water storage tank systems by use of proper insulation. - > Presently solar water heating systems are being used for hot water. - (iii) the capital investment on energy conservation equipments; - Capital investment done on energy conservation equipment's is to the tune of ₹ 35.2 lakhs.
+- (i) the steps taken or impact on conservation of energy; - Compressed air wastage due to leakage encountered, this resulted into saving of compressed air consumption by 15% due to various counter measures taken. - > Electrical lighting load reduction by switching over in various lighting system to LED type. - > Replacement of existing reciprocating compressor by energy efficient screw compressor. - Replacement of LED Tube lights in place of florescent tube lights. - > Replacement of two old vacuum pumps by new rotary screw type vacuum pump. - ➤ Replacement of various energy efficient equipment's for conservation of electrical energy & thereby reduce CO2 emission to environment. - Existing three window type air conditioner replaced by new energy efficient split type air conditioners. - CO2 emission was reduced by 103 ton/year by taking various energy conservation measures at Vadodara and Pithampur plants. - (ii) the capital investment on energy conservation equipments; - Capital investment done on energy conservation equipment's is to the tune of INR 45.30 lakhs.